-Speak to the children of Israel and you shall say to them that they shall make for themselves fringes on the corners of their garments, throughout their generations, and they shall affix a thread of sky blue [wool] on the fringe of each corner.
+Speak to the children of Israel and you shall say to them that they shall make for themselves fringes on the corners of their garments, throughout their generations, and they shall affix a thread of sky blue [wool] on the fringe of each corner.”
 (Num.
-38)
+15:38)

-This past Shabbat, we read in the Torah portion of Shelach.
-At the end of that portion, Torah commands us to attached tzitzit—tassels—to the four corners of the garment.
-Reading about the white and blue strings of the tzitzit brought back childhood memories of how I first “discovered” the string theory.
+At the end of the weekly Torah portion Shelach (Num.
+13:1–15:41), Torah commands us to attached tzitzit, “tassels,” to the four corners of the garment.
+Reading about the white and blue strings of the tzitzit brought back childhood memories of how I first invented a naïve form of the string theory.

-It was early seventies and I was about 12 or 13 years old at the time.
-Growing up in Russia, alas, I didn’t have a Bar Mitzvah, so I wasn’t busy studying Torah reading, or preparing my Bar Mitzvah pshetl.
-Instead I was busy reading and thinking about physics.
-I was fascinated with the concept of a field, be it a gravitational field, or electromagnetic field, responsible for charged particle attracting or repelling each other depending on their charge.
+It was 1970, as I recall, and I was about 13 years old at the time.
+Growing up in Russia, alas, I didn’t have a Bar Mitzvah, so I wasn’t busy studying Torah or preparing for my Bar Mitzvah.
+Instead, I was busy reading and thinking about physics.
+I was fascinated with the concept of a field, be it a gravitational field or electromagnetic field responsible for charged particle attracting or repelling each other depending on their charge.
 I studied Newton’s law of universal gravitation and Coulomb’s law for electrical fields, and the math made sense.
 But I couldn’t understand how it all worked.
 After all, I thought, charged particles were separated in space.
 Formulas aside, what on earth tells the particles to move towards each other or away from each other?
 Similarly, neutral bodies devoid of electric charge still attract each other because of their mass—this is called gravity.
 But whether you talk about an electromagnetic field of a gravitational field, what is it exactly?
 I wasn’t the first person to ask this question, of course.
 Isaac Newton pondered it centuries before me.
-After having formulated his famous universal law of gravity—the inverse square law (interestingly, Coulomb’s law is also the inverse square law), he was disturbed by this action at a distance.
+After having formulated his famous universal law of gravity, the inverse square law (interestingly, Coulomb’s law is also the inverse square law), he was disturbed by this action at a distance.
 In 1692, in his letter to a Cambridge philosopher, Richard Bentley (1662 – 1742), he wrote: “That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one another, is to me so great an absurdity that, I believe, no man who has in philosophic matters a competent faculty of thinking could ever fall into it.”
 This “absurdity” did not let me sleep.

 So far as I know, this theory never panned out.
 No matter, it was enough to get my mind racing.
 Shortly after I read that article, I had my Eureka moment.
-What if we posit that all subatomic particles, like electrons, protons, and neutrons, were suspended in some sort of universal fluid, such as ether, I thought.
+What if we posit that all subatomic particles, like electrons, protons, and neutrons, were suspended in some sort of universal fluid, such as aether, I thought.
 What if they are not particles at all but, like chromosomes, they are little strings vibrating in the ether.
 Then, depending on the phase of the vibration, elementary particles, which are not really particles but vibrating strings, will either attract to each other or repel.
-My hypothesis, I thought, would explain electric charge and gravitational mass as the phase of the vibration of a string-particle in the aether and, therefore, explain the electromagnetic and gravitational forces.
+My hypothesis, I thought, would explain the electric charge and gravitational mass as the phase of the vibration of a string-particle in the aether and, therefore, explain the electromagnetic and gravitational forces.

 Little did I know that Carl Bjerknes proposed this very idea about 100 years before me, in 1871.
 Lord Kelvin also expressed a similar idea, although less developed, in 1871.
 Carl’s son, Vilhelm Bjerknes, who later went on to become one of the founders of modern meteorology, at the age of 18 built a series of instruments, by which electricity and magnetism were illustrated and reproduced by spheres, discs and membranes set into rhythmic vibration in a bath containing a viscous fluid such as syrup.

 I reminisced about this while reading about tzitzit.
 Aside from the linguistic similarity between quantum strings and the strings of the tzitzit, is there any substance to this far-fetched parallel?
 What does all this attraction and repulsion have to do with the tzitzit?
 Jewish sages tell us that white strings in the tzitzit symbolize aseh tov—doing good, running toward a mitzvah, attraction to goodness.
 A blue string, tehelet, on the other hand, symbolizes sur merah—running away from sin, repulsion from evil.
 There you have it: different colors—i.e., different optical frequencies—are associated with spiritual attraction to good and repulsion from evil.
-Too bad I didn’t get to wear my first tzitzit until years, after I discovered my string theory.
+Too bad I didn’t get to wear my first tzitzit until years after I invented my naïve “string theory.”
 Now, I don’t leave home without it!